-When we were making these changes, I also painted the kitchen walls white.
+When we were making these home renovations, I also decided to paint the kitchen walls white.
 I’m not sure what I was thinking with this yellow?
-I didn’t realized how much this bold color took over the room, and distracted from the view.
+I didn’t realize how much this bold color took over the room, and distracted from the view.

 Closing Up the Door Between the Bedroom and Living Room